SimpleFinance/sensu-transport-snssqs/README.md

 ### Caveat

 Subscription-based checks are not supported.
 Sensu subscriptions require the transport to be two-way: The Sensu server must be able to send a message through the transport to a specific host.
 SQS has no way of filtering messages in an SQS queue.
 Therefore, to use this transport, you must only use `standalone` checks.

+This transport assumes that SNS is publishing to your SQS queue in "Raw" mode.

 ## Installation